 The growing popularity of e-cigarettes and vaping, especially among young people, has caused a rise in concern over the lack of knowledge around the effects it has on health.
 While clinical studies are currently underway, in 2014 the U.S. Food and Drug Administration (FDA) released a statement saying “e-cigarettes have not been fully studied, so consumers currently don’t know the potential risks of e-cigarettes when used as intended, how much nicotine or other potentially harmful chemicals are being inhaled during use, or whether there are any benefits associated with using these products.”

-Even though the FDA isn’t yet ready to comment on health risks associated with vaping, dentist are able to speak to how these new smoking devices threaten your oral health.
+Exposure to e-cigarette aerosol can lead to an increase of bacteria in the mouth, which is associated with gum disease, cavities, and tooth decay.
+The flavoring added to many e-cigarettes can also lead to cavities, not to mention an increased chance of developing chronic lung diseases.
+It can also cause dry mouth, inflamed gums, and other issues dentist are able to speak to how these new smoking devices threaten your oral health.
 Nicotine is harmful to your teeth and gums, even in the absence of tobacco and other chemicals traditionally found in cigarettes.
 Electronic cigarettes still deliver nicotine to their users through the mouth, throat, and lungs.
 The following are some of the consequences that come with using smokeless cigarettes.

-Gum Disease: One of the telltale signs of gum disease is swelling of the gums caused by irritation.
-Nicotine reduces blood flow, preventing swelling, which can mask the presence of gum disease — causing your dentist to miss the symptoms and allowing the disease to progress.
+It’s important to note that in addition to the problems caused by vasoconstriction one of the telltale signs of gum disease is swelling of the gums caused by irritation.
+When nicotine reduces blood flow, preventing swelling, this indication of gum disease can be masked, causing your dentist to miss the symptoms and allowing the disease to progress.